rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Christ elevated this prohibition to anything outside of Himself.
 We are to worship the one true God, whose word became flesh, the only begotten Son of God.

-Christ was both the sacrifice and the idol -- no molten image could contain the Son of God, but man was made in the image and likeness of God, thus the living God became a living idol (a man without sin), who was the sacrifice for our salvation.
+Christ was both the sacrifice and the icon -- no molten image could contain the Son of God, but man was made in the image and likeness of God, thus the living God became a living icon (a man without sin), who was the sacrifice for our salvation.

 The life of Christ is a clear testament to why we cannot worship "molten gods", for we are created in the image and likeness of God and cannot worship that which is not Christ Jesus.